The64thGamer/cheeseepedia/content/1v58utductvxd84d/content.md

 ***CEC TV Classics*** is a showtape released in July 1990, which featured covers of various TV theme songs.
-The intermission lineup of songs & videos is from {{< wiki-link "SPP Friends / Moms / TV Themes" >}} the counterpart showtape released around the same time frame.
+The intermission lineup of songs & videos is from [SPP Friends / Moms / TV Themes] the counterpart showtape released around the same time frame.

 ## SVHS Show List: